trifectatechfoundation/teach-rs/slides/C-concurrency-parallelism.md

 # Thread lifetime: make it known

-- force the lifetime to be known by using scopes
+- explicitly bound the lifetime with a scope

 ```rust
 let numbers = Vec::from_iter(0..=1000);